VPN | Windscribe |

 1. Windscribe slow speeds

 One big drawback with Windscribe is the performance with the OpenVPN protocol.
-To check for speeds with Windscribe, I used a 160 Mbps baseline (non-VPN) connection and tested many VPN servers throughout the world.
+To check for speeds with Windscribe, I used a 160 Mbps baseline (non-VPN) connection and tested many VPN server locations throughout the world.
 My physical testing location was in Western Europe.

 Note: I configured the VPN client to only use OpenVPN UDP, which offers better performance over OpenVPN TCP.